DigitalPublishingToolkit/TOD56/md/07chapter5.md

 In addition to Lanier, other leaders in the tech world have stepped out of senior positions to focus on social change endeavors.
-Included among them are: Tristan Harris - director and co-founder of the Center for Humane Technology, Timnit Gebru- a computer scientist who run the Distributed Artificial Intelligence Research Institute (DAIR), Meredith Whittaker - President of the Signal Foundation, director of the AI Now Institute, Joy Buolamwini - computer scientist and digital activist based at the MIT Media Lab, etc,.[^53]^,^ [^54]^,^ [^55]
+Included among them are: Tristan Harris[^53] - director and co-founder of the Center for Humane Technology, Timnit Gebru[^54]- a computer scientist who run the Distributed Artificial Intelligence Research Institute (DAIR), Meredith Whittaker[^55] - President of the Signal Foundation, director of the AI Now Institute.

 They directly or indirectly became social activists.
 They have a profound contribution in responding to the social implications of